1. What is the Wildlife Rehabilitator Grants Program?

 Successful applicants without an ABN will need to provide a completed Australian Taxation Office form ‘Statement by a Supplier” so that no withholding tax is required from the grant payment.

 Successful applicants are expected to acknowledge Victorian Government support.
-Promotional guidelines (https://www2.delwp.vic.gov.au/grants) will form part of the funding agreement.
+Promotional guidelines on Grants will form part of the funding agreement.
 Successful applicants must liaise with the departmental program area to coordinate any public events or announcements related to the project.

 Payments will be made when:

-• the funding agreement has been signed by both parties;
+• the funding agreement has been signed by both parties (recipient and DEECA)

-• other terms and conditions of funding continue to be met.
+• other terms and conditions of funding continue to be met by recipient.

 Grant recipients are required to comply with project monitoring and reporting requirements as outlined in the funding agreement.
-This may include progress reports, site inspections, completion reports and acquittal documentation.
+This may include:

 Any personal information about you or a third party in your correspondence will be collected, held, managed, used, disclosed or transferred in accordance with the provisions of the Privacy and Data Protection Act 2014 and other applicable laws.

-Additional information is available at the program web page https://www.wildlife.vic.gov.au/grants/wildlife-rehabilitator-grants
+Additional information is available on the grant program web page.

-If you require assistance submitting your application online, email
+If you require assistance submitting your funding application online, email grantsinfo@deeca.vic.gov.au.

-Read these guidelines and the information about this grant program at https://www.wildlife.vic.gov.au/grants/wildlife-rehabilitator-grants before applying and complete the following checklist.
+Read these guidelines and the information about this grant program at Wildlife Rehabilitator Grants before applying.
+Please complete the following checklist.

 Have you:

-☐ Checked that you would be able to comply with all relevant laws and regulations in delivery of your activity?
+☐ checked that will be able to comply with all relevant laws and regulations in the delivery of your activity?

 Appendix A – Eligible Items